uber/tchannel-node/docs/channel.md

 Both port and host are mandatory.

+Port must be a valid port as per [host-port rules](./host-port.md) Host must be a valid non-ephemeral host as per [host-port rules](./host-port.md)

 The port may be 0, indicating that the operating system must grant an available ephemeral port.